nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Deck names matching at least one keyword will be returned (i.e. `OR` search).

 Example:
 - `findDecks science programming` filters decks whose names match keywords `science` **or** `programming`.
+Below is the application display right after this command is executed.

 ![FindCardsCommandDisplay](images/FindDecksCommandDisplay.png)

 <div markdown="block" class="alert alert-info">

 💡 **Tip:**
-- Notice how there is a small text box `Finding Decks with keyword: science programming` below the filtered list of questions.
-This text box is to help you remember what you have previously searched for!
+- Notice there is a small text box `Finding Decks with keyword(s): science programming` below the filtered list of decks.
+This text box is displayed as long as the decks are filtered.
+It is to help you remember what you have previously searched for!
 - Notice that the result display will show how many decks have been listed.

 </div>